Outreach Partnership: St. John's & Zia UMC

 The Bag ’n Hand Food Pantry is an outreach ministry operated by volunteers.
 We partner with The Food Depot of Santa Fe and are one of the largest food pantries in northern New Mexico.

-Volunteers distribute fresh produce and other groceries every Tuesday from 11 am to 1:30 pm and on the 2nd & 4th Tuesdays from 4 to 5:30 pm.
+Volunteers distribute fresh produce and other groceries every Tuesday from 11 am to 12:30 pm and from 5 pm to 6:30 pm.

 Each week, we serve 200 households that represent about 360 individuals with 24% children and 28% seniors.